fragglet/wadptr/test/README.md

 * `stackable.wad` contains a minimal level with no identical sidedefs (cannot be packed), but is large enough that the blockmap can be stacked.
+* `mixed.wad` contains both a Doom format level and a Hexen format level, to check that we correctly handle mixed-format WADs.